MicrosoftDocs/azure-docs/articles/global-secure-access/how-to-manage-microsoft-365-profile.md

 ### Known limitations

-- Teams is currently not supported as part of the MIcrosoft 365 Common endpoints.
+- Teams is currently not supported as part of the Microsoft 365 Common endpoints.
 Only Microsoft Entra ID and Microsoft Graph are supported.
 - For details on limitations for the Microsoft 365 traffic profile, see [Windows Client known limitations](how-to-install-windows-client.md#known-limitations)
 ## Enable the Microsoft 365 traffic profile